Engee documentation

 Defines the inheritance method of the calculation step depending on the selected value:

 • Default - inheritance method of the calculation step by default.
-The Default inheritance method is always used in the case when the block Engee Function is not discrete or continuous.
+The Default inheritance method is always used when the block Engee Function is not discrete or continuous.
 The method gets any kind of calculation step.
-When this method is selected, the block Engee Function will inherit the calculation step according to the following principles:
+When this method is selected, the Engee Function block will inherit the calculation step as follows:

 • If the block has no input ports - the output is a continuous calculation step.